aroberge/friendly-traceback-docs/docs/source/index.rst

 .. warning::

-    This is pre-alpha software, currently in development.
+    This is alpha software, currently in development.
     The API is subject to change without notice; such changes may not be included (yet) in this documentation.
+    Note that most screenshots have been taken with an obsolete version.
+We aim to replace those when work for version 0.2 has been completed.

 In a nutshell